christinevi/explore_dobot/README.md

 ## Required Equipment and Setup:
 Dobot Magician('s) that are already set up with suction, gripper, and/or conveyer belt

+Helpful github page that gives instructions of how to set up Dobot plus how to download control software: https://github.com/SERLatBTH/StarterGuide-DobotMagician?tab=readme-ov-file

 Helpful vid to connect Dobot to conveyer belt: https://www.youtube.com/watch?v=1Gh26EeiiGM

 Helpful vid to connect Dobot to gripper: https://www.youtube.com/watch?v=UfoEkJWgask